 For this article we will focus on balance sheet reconciliation – what it is and its role in the close.

-It is usually best practice for organizations to adopt a risk-based approach to balance sheet reconciliation whereby their efforts during the financial close are focused on the small proportion of high-risk accounts that represent a material risk and most likely to have the highest impact on the balance sheet.
+It is usually best practice for organizations to adopt a risk-based approach to balance sheet reconciliation whereby their efforts during the financial close focus on the small proportion of high-risk accounts that represent a material risk and are most likely to have the highest impact on the balance sheet.

-Low risk accounts are then typically reconciled outside of the financial close because they would not substantially impact the accuracy of the financial numbers.
+Low-risk accounts are then typically reconciled outside of the financial close because they do not substantially impact the accuracy of the financial numbers.

 The rationale for moving the reconciliation process inside the financial close is compelling.
 If things are done correctly upstream, it lessens the need for reconciliation.

 Properly reconciling a balance sheet account involves making sure you have recorded and accounted for every transaction in your business and applied the proper classification in the process.
 Your balance sheet lists Assets and Liabilities as well as Owner’s Equity.
-Assets are items such as cash, receivables, inventory, prepaid expenses and fixed assets.
+Assets include cash, receivables, inventory, prepaid expenses and fixed assets.
 Liabilities include amounts owed to vendors, customers, employees, debtors and others.
 Accounts that include liabilities are typically accounts payable, payroll and taxes payable, notes payable, deferred revenue and customer deposits.

 The broad framework for balance sheet reconciliation includes: